ryanwebber/ryanwebber.github.io/content/_projects/kit-tastrophe.md

 point of each wheel would be on the body of the vehicle.
-This way, you can have any number of wheels, the vehicle responds to physics events in a way that is compatible with the physics engine (collisions, etc), and you can tune how the vehicle behaves and feels by changing the parameters of the forces applied (making the vehicle drift, or feel heavy, or bouncy, or grippy, etc).
+This way, you can have any number of wheels, the vehicle responds to physics events in a way that is compatible with the physics engine (collisions, etc), and you can tune how the vehicle behaves and feels by changing the parameters of the forces applied, and to which wheels they are applied.

-The setup is simple: you create a ridgidbody for the body of the vehicle, and identify anchor points for the wheels.
-Each wheel has a forward vector and an upwards vector relative to the body of the vehicle that will determine how the forces are applied to the ridgidbody.
+The setup is simple: you create a rigidbody for the body of the vehicle, and identify anchor points for the wheels.
+Each wheel has a forward vector and an upwards vector relative to the body of the vehicle that will determine how the forces are applied to the rigidbody.
 At each physics step, you calculate and apply forces for each wheel at its anchor point if that wheel is touching the ground:
  - **Torque** - The force that makes the vehicle go vroom.
 This force is applied in the forward direction of the wheel.
 This force is evaluated on a power curve in order to simulate the engine's power band (ie. you get different power at different velocities).
  - **Suspension** - The force is applied upwards from wheel to the body, which keeps the vehicle body off the ground.
-With some dampining, the force behaves springy, and the vehicle bounces up and down when it hits bumps or lands after a jump.
+With some dampening, the force behaves springy, and the vehicle bounces up and down when it hits bumps or lands after a jump.
  - **Steering Friction** - The force that keeps the vehicle from sliding around.
 This is applied in the direction of the cross product of the wheel's forward vector and the wheel's upwards vector (ie. in the direction of the axle).
-It basically tries the keep the wheel from sliding sideways, and is also evaluated on some curve.
+It basically tries to keep the wheel from sliding sideways, and is also evaluated on some curve.
  - **Rolling Friction** - The force that makes the vehicle slow down.
 This is applied opposite to the direction of torque.